-Intangible assets are classified into one of three categories: (i) intangible assets with definite lives subject to amortization; (ii) intangible assets with indefinite lives, tests for impairment are performed if conditions exist that indicate the carrying amount may not be recoverable.
+Intangible assets are classified into one of three categories: (i) intangible assets with definite lives subject to amortization; (ii) intangible assets with indefinite lives not subject to amortization; and (iii) goodwill.
+For intangible assets with definite lives, tests for impairment are performed if conditions exist that indicate the carrying amount may not be recoverable.
 For intangible assets with indefinite lives and goodwill, tests for impairment are performed at least annually, and sooner if events or circumstances indicate that an impairment may have occurred.
-Factors which may necessitate an interim impairment assessment include a sustained decline in the Company's stock price, prolonged negative industry or economic trends and significant underperformance relative to historical or projected future operating results.
-For the annual impairment test of intangible assets with indefinite lives and goodwill, the Company may perform a qualitative assessment for impairment if it believes it is not more likely than not that the carrying amount of a reporting unit's net assets exceeds the reporting unit's fair value.
+Factors which may necessitate an interim impairment assessment include a sustained decline in a company's stock price, prolonged negative industry or economic trends and significant underperformance relative to historical or projected future operating results.
+For the annual impairment test of intangible assets with indefinite lives and goodwill, a company may perform a qualitative assessment for impairment if it believes it is not more likely than not that the carrying amount of a reporting unit's net assets exceeds the reporting unit's fair value.

 Indefinite-lived intangible assets represent the value of the trade name acquired as part of the Progressive Leasing acquisition.
 At the date of acquisition, the Company determined that no legal, regulatory, contractual, competitive, economic or other factors limit the useful life of the trade name intangible asset and, therefore, the useful life is considered indefinite.
 The Company reassesses this conclusion quarterly and continues to believe the useful life of this asset is indefinite.
-The Company performed a qualitative assessment to complete its indefinite-lived intangible asset impairment test as of October 1, 2021 and determined that no impairment had occurred.
+The Company performed a quantitative assessment to complete its indefinite-lived intangible asset impairment test as of October 1, 2022 and determined that no impairment had occurred.

-In conjunction with the purchase of Four on June 25, 2021, the Company acquired \$5.2 million of definite-lived intangible assets comprised of the Four proprietary technology platform, trade name, and existing merchant relationships.
-The Company also recorded \$17.4 million of goodwill related to the excess of the purchase price over the fair value of the net assets acquired, which represents the Company's ability to provide a "buy now, pay later" product to the Company's existing base of retailers, merchants and customers.
+In conjunction with the purchase of Four on June 25, 2021, the Company acquired \$5.2 million of definite-lived intangible assets comprised of Four's proprietary technology platform, trade name, and existing merchant relationships.
+The Company also recorded \$17.4 million of goodwill related to the excess of the purchase price over the fair value of the net assets acquired, which represents the Company's ability to provide a BNPL product to the Company's existing base of retailers, merchants and customers.